egc112/OpenWRT-egc-add-on/openvpn-username-password/readme.md

-Instructions to add authorization with username and password for OpenVPN server and OpenVPN Client
+Instructions to add authentication with username and password for OpenVPN server by an OpenVPN Client

 This is the simple poor mans solution, no pam plugin, just a script with plain text file with username password but for SoHo routers and a limited number of users it will do.
 But be advised that you should not use this as the only security measure, at least use Ca-file and tls-crypt.